HKMOpen/SimpleRouter/README.md

 predefine URL routes, attach code blocks to these URL routes or even Android activities.
 It has full support for URL parameters and makes it super quick and easy to get the information you need, without a hassle.

+You can check out the Javadocs here, http://ryanw-se.github.io/SimpleRouter/!

 ### Issue Reporting

 * Verify that the issue hasn't already been reported, if it has add onto that issue rather than creating a new one.